 Spinal Fusion: Anterior Lumbar

 Fusing vertebrae in the lumbar curve may help ease lower back and leg pain.
 Anterior lumbar fusion is done through an incision in your stomach area.
-Depending on how many vertebrae are fused, the surgery may take from 3 to 8 hours.
+Depending on how many vertebrae are fused, the surgery may take from three to eight hours.

 The disk is removed from between the vertebrae to be fused.

 Bone graft is packed into the now-empty space between the vertebrae.
 In time, the graft and the bone around it grow into one solid unit.